rohbdn07/dev-academy-vaccine-app/README.md

 ### `docker-compose up -d`

-Runs the app in the development mode.\
+Runs the app in the development mode.
+This single command will install all the npm dependencies (such as: npm install) so that you don't need to install yourself after cloning this repo.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.  '-d' is added to run the container in detach form in the background.
 Removing '-d' from above command will also work but this time you will see the logs in your terminal.

 ### `npm start`